 Downward pressures on prices can also emerge in the aftermath of these extreme weather-related events.
 The destruction of assets after these events may reduce households' and firms' wealth and, therefore, their consumption and investment ( \citealt{dafermos2021price}; \citealt{faccia2021feeling}; \citealt{bundesbank2022}; and \citealt{cevik2023eye}).
 This effect on prices can occur even if assets are insured against natural disasters.
-The reasons for this are higher insurance costs, related to more frequent extreme weather-related events and lower credit supply by banks as a result of higher loan defaults following a disaster may further reduce agents' wealth and, therefore, their consumption and investment (\citealt{batten2018climate}; \citealt{parker2018impact}; \citealt {dafermos2021price}; \citealt{bundesbank2022}; and \citealt{cevik2023eye}).
+The reasons for this are twofold: higher insurance costs related to more frequent extreme weather-related events, and a lower credit supply by banks as a result of higher loan defaults following a disaster, which may further reduce agents' wealth and, therefore, their consumption and investment (\citealt{batten2018climate}; \citealt{parker2018impact}; \citealt {dafermos2021price}; \citealt{bundesbank2022}; and \citealt{cevik2023eye}).

-Overall, it can be seen that climate change and the extreme weather-related events that have emerged due to it do affect a central bank's ability to maintain price stability and meet its inflation target.
-This, in turn, implies that climate change also has distributional consequences: economic agents' purchasing power will be affected, but those relying on sectors that are hit the most by climate change are the ones that will experience a larger negative effect on their income and wealth (\citealt{dafermos2021price} and \citealt{kotz2023impact}).
+Overall, it can be seen that climate change and the extreme weather-related events that have emerged do affect the central bank's ability to maintain price stability and meet its inflation target.
+This, in turn, implies that climate change also has distributional consequences: economic agents' purchasing power will be affected, but those employed in sectors most affected by climate change are the ones that will experience the largest negative effect on their income and wealth (\citealt{dafermos2021price} and \citealt{kotz2023impact}).
 Hence, assessments on the effects of climate change on prices seem crucial to shed some light on which economic sectors are the most vulnerable to climate risks, on the magnitude and duration of the effects, and on policies that could help mitigate such effects.

-In this paper, we use two different approaches to estimate the effect of extreme weather-related events on Mexico's inflation, particularly on headline inflation, three sub-indices of core inflation, and two sub-indices of non-core inflation.
-We estimate the short-term effects on inflation using \cite{jorda2005estimation}'s Local Projections method, while the long-term effects, using \cite{kahn2021long}'s methodology based on the Autoregressive Distributed Lag Model.
-The short-term effects are estimated across different seasons (e.g.winter, spring, summer, autumn) and consider both hot and cold weather events, e.g., hot summer, hot spring, cold winter, etc. \citep{faccia2021feeling}.
-The long-term effects are estimated considering the positive and negative values of the weather-related variables.